oskarnurm/dotfiles/README.md

 # TODO

+- Treesitter markdown not working correctly on windows, make sure markdown is installed,
+- configure wezterm

 ##dependencies needed for the condig to work i.e. nerdfonts, starship, fish, etc, for linux, windows and mac

 Run the following commands to install your dotfiles: